bitm4ncer/scatalog/README.md

 - *Explore the rich ecosystem of independent music*

-**Independent labels have been the driving force** behind genre innovation and musical diversity. who operates outside the mainstream spotlight of curated playlists, algorithmic recommendations and major label contracts deserves to be found.
+**Independent labels have been the driving force** behind genre innovation and musical diversity.
+Who operates outside the mainstream spotlight of curated playlists, algorithmic recommendations and major label contracts deserves to be found.